CSCI-150-LAB/Team7Repo/Wiki.md

     - Description:
     - Reasoning: So users can view other users’ profiles, anyone can view Instructor/Admin profiles, only Instructors/Admins can view Student profiles.
     - Dependencies: UIR3
-5. UIR4: Edit Profile Page
+5. UIR5: Edit Profile Page
-    -Description: Once the user is logged in and has already created a profile, on their user profile page, there will be a button to edit their profile.
+    - Description: Once the user is logged in and has already created a profile, on their user profile page, there will be a button to edit their profile.
-    -Reasoning: So the user can edit their profile.
+    - Reasoning: So the user can edit their profile.
-    Dependencies: UIR5
+    - Dependencies: UIR4
 6. UIR6: User Dashboard
     - Description: Once a user is logged in, they can access their user dashboard and view classes they are enrolled in for Students, and classes they are in charge of and an Add Class/Section button for Instructors/Admins.
     - Reasoning: So users can view their classes in a schedule, Students can access their professor’s file, and Instructors/Admins can view and edit classes and access student profiles.